 Telaga – we anchored out in the bay (the pond).
 A little rolly (very little).
 Good holding ground in mud.
 Some people have had difficulty in anchoring due to the rubbish on the sea floor.

-Marina Berth – Last time we used the marina (August 2016) it cost RM90/night for 45 foot monohull.
-This includes fresh water, one wifi ticket.
+Marina Berth – Last time we used the marina (July 2017) it cost RM90/night for 45 foot monohull.
+This includes fresh water.
 Electricity usage charged at RM0.60/kwh.
 CONTACT: Marina office on VHF 69 on arrival – call sign Telaga Harbour Marina

 Fuel dock in the marina.
 Diesel and Petrol.